top of page

 Spoiler Alert: I am not against Santa Claus.

-This essay is not an attempt to condemn or villainize those who love and celebrate Santa.
+This article is not an attempt to condemn or villainize those who love and celebrate Santa.
 My family still listens to and enjoys most of the Christmas songs about Santa (Santa Claus is Coming to Town!), and my children enjoy many of the Santa Christmas movies.
 But, I do have some serious concerns with how we, as Christians, celebrate and promote Santa to our children.
 Every Christian ought to have these concerns.
 So, let’s think about how we celebrate Santa Claus…

 Where does Santa Claus Come From?